 Here are all the features Apple announced that are coming to iOS 15.

-Additionally, Apple is adding a Grid view and Portrait mode to FaceTime, along with FaceTime Links.
+Additionally, Apple added a Grid view and Portrait mode to FaceTime, along with FaceTime Links.
 FaceTime Links allow you to create a link and share it through Messages, Calendar, Mail or third party apps to allow anyone to join a FaceTime call from the web browser on an Android or Windows device.

 The Find My app gets some new capabilities in iOS 15, including users being able to locate a device that has been turned off or erased, along with Separation Alerts that notify you if you leave an AirTag, Apple device or Find My network accessory behind in an unfamiliar location.
-AirPods Pro and AirPods Max will also get Find My network support and there will be a new Find My widget too.
+AirPods Pro and AirPods Max also get Find My network support and there is a new Find My widget too.

 A new feature for iOS 15 called Focus has been designed to reduce distraction by filtering notifications and apps based on what you tell your iPhone you are focusing on.
 There are four standard options: Do Not Disturb, Personal, Work and Sleep.